daystephen/klog/README.md

     I like pies, but I have none.

 The UID is essentially random, but should be unique, and is the portable sane way to refer to bugs.
-When running **clog list** you'll see a number reported next to each bug, but this number is valid only for the local system and may change when new bugs are reported.
+When running **klog list** you'll see a number reported next to each bug, but this number is valid only for the local system and may change when new bugs are reported.